georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## Build Your Own

-Make sure to have `rstudioapi` installed.
+To build your own make sure to have `rstudioapi` installed.
 This package allows you to create and configure your addin.

-Let's build off another tutorial [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we wrote a function that created a custom project folder for us; however, this time we will turn this function into an addin.
-The main difference is that the original function must be called by typing something like `createProject(path=choose.dir(), "new project name")`, whereas the addin can be selected from a menu of options.
-Taking it from a simple function to a useful addin takes just a few steps.
+Let's build off a previous tutorial [link here](https://github.com/georgemirandajr/georgemirandajr/edit/main/Tutorials) where we wrote a function that created a custom project folder for us; however, this time we will turn this function into an addin.
+The main difference is that the original function must be called by typing something like `createProject(path=choose.dir(), "new project name")`, whereas the addin can be selected from a menu.
+Taking it from a useful function to an even more convenient addin takes just a few steps.

 ### 1. Create a package
 Start by creating a new project by clicking on the New Project icon.
+Creating a project sounds like a lot, but I promise it's not.
 ![image](https://user-images.githubusercontent.com/6701264/172499540-5011dcfd-cf32-4124-96af-5395018e2c6b.png)

 Choose New Directory